London Air Travel » British Airways » British Airways Advertising & Branding »

-Welcome to the third part of our look at some of the most influential and noteworthy BA advertising of the past 50 years.
+Welcome to the third part of our series on the most influential and noteworthy BA advertising of the past 50 years.

 The late 1980s was arguably BA’s “imperial phase”.